Services Provided by the Education Abroad Office

 - Works with their academic colleges/departments to establish education abroad course(s), adding these courses to the course bulletin.

 - Identifies the type of logistical support needed, according to the program model and learning objectives.
 The Faculty Leader need not make all arrangements personally, but should not request the EAO to perform travel agent services.
-The EAO encourages use of on-site coordinators in identifying and arranging housing, excursions, on-site transportation, etc.
+The EAO requires use of on-site partners in identifying and arranging housing, excursions, on-site transportation, etc.

 Financial and logistical: